 Emerald Advertising produces more than $600,000 in sales through print and digital advertising and other marketing services for Emerald Media Group.
 Student account executive assistants work with EMG Account Executives learn sales, build media plans and account planning.

 Venture Dept. is the Emerald’s creative agency doing video, photo, design, web development and strategy for University departments, student groups and small businesses.

 Emerald Photo Booth

-Emerald Photo Booth is the wildly popular event photography service working for the Emerald, used by Greek houses, student groups and UO departments.
-Photographers and students interested in gaining PR experience are hired.
+Emerald Photo Booth is the wildly popular event photography service run through Emerald Media Group, used by Greek houses, student groups and UO departments.
+Photographers and students interested in gaining management, entrepreneurial and business experience should inquire.

 Emerald Media Group

 Emerald Media Group is the award-winning, independent, nonprofit, student-run media company at the University of Oregon.
 EMG has served the UO campus since 1900.
 EMG publishes The Daily Emerald—a daily website and a weekly newspaper, Ethos Magazine—a student culture quarterly, Emerald Essentials—a suite of business department-produced special publications and also operates Emerald PhotoBooth—an events-based photo service.
 Many SOJC students find work at EMG as writers, reporters, editors, photographers and videographers, graphic designers or account executive assistants.
 For more information, stop by our offices on the third floor of the EMU or check us out online.

 The Daily Emerald is an award-winning newsroom that publishes both DailyEmerald.com, a real-time, 24/7 news

 website and a weekly newspaper.
 With a focus on investigative reporting, local